PerlaTroncosoRey/ESCAPE_RNAseq_analysis/README.md

 ## Data
-RNA sequencing data is available from ArrayExpress will be available soon and we will provide a subset that can be used for testing.
+RNA sequencing data will be available from ArrayExpress soon.
+A subset will be provided which can be used for testing.

 ## Contact